Serious about security

 - Do not intentionally harm the experience or usefulness of the service to others.

-- Never attempt to view, modify, or damage data belonging to others.
+- Never attempt to view, modify, access, disclose, exfiltrate, use or damage data belonging to Square, its customers, or others.

 - Do not attempt a denial-of-service attack.